tierratechnologies/logmate.co.nz/content/blog/why-do-courier-drivers-not-have-to-follow-work-time-rules.md

 Unfortunately, the industry has evolved very quickly and the reason for the exemption is probably now the exception and not the standard experience.

-With the introduction of additional rideshare companies in New Zealand and the increase of demand from the New Zealand public, drivers are more often than not accepting their next trip before dropping off their current one.
+With the introduction of additional rideshare companies in New Zealand and the increase of demand from the New Zealand public, drivers are more often than not accepting their next trip before dropping off their current passenger.
 For some drivers, they are doing this through a single rideshare company.
 However, for others, they could be operating for several different rideshare companies at the same time.

 So why are small passenger Service Drivers still allowed 7 hours of continuous work when the reason for the exemption no longer fits the true working conditions of these drivers?